 This is probably why still 2 out of every 3 personal bankruptcies are due to medical expenses.
 If we look at the percentage of people who actually do have health insurance in the U.S. it further means that people who do have healthcare coverage are still having to file for bankruptcy because the plans are too expensive and the plans are so bad they don’t even kick in soon enough to help.

 So to recap, deductibles are twice as bad for 3X the costs, and still most people are filing bankruptcy because of medical expenses?
 This is just simply not adding up.
-It highlights the fact that small business health insurance has had a pain that we have all been experiencing—one which summons change in the industry immediately.
+It highlights the fact that small business health insurance has had a pain that we have all been experiencing.

 So where do go from here?